OpenC2-org/openc2-org.github.io/README.md

 |       -- defense-cybertime.md      # Markdown imported in "OpenC2 for Defense in Cyber-Relevant Time" paragraph in index.html
 |       -- openc2-help.md            # Markdown imported in "How can OpenC2 help?" paragraph in index.html
 |       -- vision.md                 # Markdown imported in "Vision" paragraph in index.html
++-- pub-histories
+|   -- ap-dev-cn-hist-table.md       # Markdown file with publication history for AP Development Committee Note.
+|   -- arch-hist-table.md            # Markdown file with publication history for Architecture Specifications.
+|   -- ...                           # Markdown files with publication history for other TC work products.
 +-- vectors
 |   -- attackspeed.ai                # Original illustration for the picture used in "Current CyberDefense".
 |   -- automate.ai                   # Original illustration for the picture used in "OpenC2 for Defense in Cyber-Relevant Time".